WinterAlexander/TrapGame/README.md

 # TrapGame
-A multi-player form-based desktop game about strategy and spam-clicking If you are interested into the project, leave me a mail: a.w1nter@hotmail.com
+A multi-player form-based desktop game about strategy and spam-clicking.

+How to play:
+There's a board with a defined size and each player has his own color.
+First you can click any square on the board if the square hasn't already been clicked by another player.
+After your first click you can only click on adjacent squares to make your territory bigger.
+The winner is the player with the more territory.

 Screenshots:
 <img src="https://raw.githubusercontent.com/WinterGuardian/TrapGame/master/dev/screenshot1.png" width="128px" />